paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 ![frame1](/assets/img/sample/frame1.png)

-Amd below we see the sidepanel:
+And below we see the sidepanel:

 ![frame2](/assets/img/sample/frame2.png)